francois-durand/package_helper_2/docs/tutorial.rst

 * Your project is on GitHub_.
 When you push modifications:

-    * GitHub automatically generates the documentation, and publishes it online if the branch is "master",
+    * GitHub automatically generates the documentation in order to check if it works correctly,
+    * If the branch is "master", Github automatically publishes the documentation online,
     * GitHub automatically runs the unit tests on several versions of Python.
     * Codecov_ displays what parts of the package are covered by the unit tests.